Jonyleo/HawkSet-exp/artifact_evaluation/README.md

 - Exit the container and proceed to the full evaluation

 - TODO.
 Kick the tires for PMRace comparison.
-(This might not be possible)

 # 4. Experiment 1 (Table 2): Detecting Persistency-induced Races (~2.5 Hours)